Skip to main content

 Rating: T for Teen

 - The game has been praised for its steep learning curve and potential for highlight-worthy individual plays.
+It is available for free download on the Riot Games Client.

 - In-between rounds, players can purchase weapons, abilities, and shields using in-game “cash”.
-The amount of earned cash depends on previous round performance.
+The amount of earned cash depends on the previous round performance.

 - “Plant/Diffuse” is the standard competitive game mode in Valorant.
 Attackers attempt to plant a bomb at one of the 2 (or 3) bomb sites and Defenders will try to stop them.
-The game ends when one of the following happens:
+The round ends when one of the following happens:

-- The bomb is planted and explodes
+- The bomb is planted and explodes (attackers win)

-- The bomb is defused by Defenders
+- The bomb is defused by Defenders (defenders win)

-- All members of a team are eliminated
+- All members of a team are eliminated (team with players standing wins)

-- Attackers fail to plant the bomb before the timer runs out
+- Attackers fail to plant the bomb before the timer runs out (defenders win)

 - There are 4 types of agents that serve unique tactical purposes: